 SMART HEALTH AND SAFETY MANAGEMENT SYSTEMS FOR CONSTRUCTION: COMPUTER VISION VS SMART PPE

 Technology is at the heart of today’s health and safety management systems.
-Advent of new technologies help to make construction worksites safer.
+The advent of new technologies helps to make construction worksites safer.
 ‘Always on’, they aim to eliminate human factors in day-to-day operations and reduce risks for worker injury.

-PPE monitoring is one of the areas where technology is ready to disrupt modus operandi of construction businesses and introduce the new generation of tools for health and safety protection.
+PPE monitoring is one of the areas where technology is ready to disrupt the modus operandi of construction businesses and introduce a new generation of tools for health and safety protection.

 Smart PPE Wearable Technology

-However, the high per user costs limit the technologies deployment.
-Firstly, smart PPE requires constant connection to the central health and safety management system for data reporting.
-Be it Bluetooth or WiFi, it needs reliable connection across the worksite premises.
-LTE connection is also not always available, as work can be performed underground (e.g. in mining operations).
+However, the high per-user costs limit the technologies deployment.
+Firstly, smart PPE requires a constant connection to the central health and safety management system for data reporting.
+Be it Bluetooth or WiFi, it needs a reliable connection across the worksite premises.
+The LTE connection is also not always available, as work can be performed underground (e.g. in mining operations).
 When deploying smart PPE, the company has to ensure an additional reliable data network.
 Paired with high costs per device, it limits the spread of smart PPE in day-to-day operations.

 Ensuring PPE compliance with Computer Vision